-Opinion | Mainstream media has failed to notice its own disinformation issue
+Opinion | Mainstream media have failed to notice their own disinformation issue

 In September 2020 the New York Times revealed all sorts of details from two decades of Donald Trump’s personal and business tax returns.
 It seems possible, even likely, that whoever leaked the information had a legal or fiduciary duty to keep it confidential.
 Yet the story ran, and as far as I know, Twitter didn’t block it from being shared.

 The fact that the now-discredited Steele dossier was unverified did not stop BuzzFeed from publishing it, or the rest of the mainstream media from engaging in an orgy of speculation about Trump’s connections to Russia.
-When unverifiable accusations of sexual assault against Brett M. Kavanaugh surfaced, mainstream outlets relaxed our journalistic standards — but were considerably more skeptical when the accused was Joe Biden.
+When unverifiable accusations of sexual assault against Brett M. Kavanaugh surfaced, mainstream outlets relaxed their journalistic standards — but were considerably more skeptical when the accused was Joe Biden.
 Many easily believed misleading videos about Catholic kids at the March for Life, but when Project Veritas releases a new sting video, the instinct is to point out how deceptive edited video can be.

 As social psychologist Jonathan Haidt puts it, the difference in mainstream reporting is the difference between can and must.
 When it comes to stories that flatter Democrats, we often ask “Can I believe it?”
 If it’s not obviously false, we do.
 But if the story flatters the right, we are more likely to ask “Must I believe it?”
 If we can find any reason to disbelieve, we take it — and keep the story off our pages.

 The obvious retort is that the same thing is happening on the right, only more so.
-And indeed, some right-wing media has gone much farther with crazy election conspiracies than any mainstream outlet ever did with Russophobia.
+And indeed, some right-wing media have gone much further with crazy election conspiracies than any mainstream outlet ever did with Russophobia.
 But pointing that out doesn’t do a thing to solve the problem.

 An actual solution will require the recognition that we in the mainstream media are part of the problem: We are not trusted because we are not entirely trustworthy.
 That is not the only thing that will have to be fixed to heal our epistemic divide.
 But it would make a very good start.